vitaly-t/sub-events/README.md

 </script>
 ```

-But when using it directly in TypeScript, you can compile and bundle the code any way you want.
+But with TypeScript, you can bundle the code any way you want.

 **See Also:**